-The surfactants, either natural or chemical, in laundry detergents serve to separate stains, grease, and other particles from clothes and have them be washed away in water.
+The surfactants in laundry detergents serve to separate stains, grease, and other particles from clothes and have them be washed away in water.
 Hand soap works...kind of like that.
 But to a much lesser degree.

 However, if the stain is very small, mild, or gentle.
 Then this is what you must do: